Ørjan Nyland: Molde

-Nyland made his first-team debut for Molde in the 5–0 victory against Elnesvågen og Omegn in the First Round of the 2013 Norwegian Football Cup.
-Nyland also played the Second Round tie against Byåsen before he made his debut in Tippeligaen in the 1–1 draw against Start on 6 May 2013.
-With Bugge Pettersen out with injury, Nyland soon became the preferred goalkeeper in Molde and played every match in Tippeligaen until the 17th round when the manager Ole Gunnar Solskjær wanted Nyland to rest.
-He signed new contract with Molde in September 2013, binding him to the club to the summer of 2018.
+Nyland made his first-team debut for Molde in the 5–0 victory against Elnesvågen og Omegn in the first round of the 2013 Norwegian Football Cup.
+Nyland also played the second round tie against Byåsen before he made his Tippeligaen debut in a 1–1 draw against Start on 6 May 2013.
+With Bugge Pettersen out injured, Nyland soon became the club's first choice goalkeeper and played every match in Tippeligaen until the 17th round when manager Ole Gunnar Solskjær rested him.
+He signed a new contract with Molde in September 2013, binding him to the club to the summer of 2018.
 Nyland missed a couple of matches in October due to an injury, but was back when Molde met Rosenborg on 26 October 2013.
 He played a total of 20 matches in Tippeligaen during the 2013 season, where Molde finished 6th.

 FC Ingolstadt 04

 On 1 July 2015, Nyland signed a four-year contract with newly promoted Bundesliga side FC Ingolstadt 04 for an undisclosed fee.

 Nyland made his Bundesliga debut in a 0–4 home defeat against Borussia Dortmund on 23 August 2015.